-- Type I AV-block presents with progressively increasing PR-intervals until a P-wave is blocked
+- Type I AV-block presents with PR-intervals that progressively lengthen until a P-wave is blocked

-It should be clear from the two examples above (and the others in this series) that both forms of AV-block can present with various—and actively varying—conduction ratios: 5:4, 4:3, 3:2, etc… That doesn’t affect our ability to diagnose the rhythms, and in fact, it can be helpful to see how the PR-intervals behave with different ratios of P-waves to QRS-complexes.
+It should be clear from the two examples above (and the others in this series) that both forms of AV-block can present with various—and actively changing—conduction ratios: 5:4, 4:3, 3:2, etc… That doesn’t affect our ability to diagnose the rhythms; in fact, it can be helpful to see how the PR-intervals behave with different ratios of P-waves to QRS-complexes.

 - What do you do, however, when every-other P-wave is blocked?

 It’s not a problem you really think about until you first run into it.

 At first glance it seems clear that there are constant PR-intervals in Fig. 3, but it is important to note that in order to diagnose type I or type II AV-block, we must be able to see two consecutively conducted P-waves.
 A constant PR-interval is only meaningful if we see it in consecutively conducted P-waves.
 While the PR-intervals of the conducted P-waves in Fig. 3 are all the same, we cannot know if they are truly fixed unless we see two P-waves in a row conduct to the ventricles.

 I keep repeating that statement because it is so important.
 If you’re looking at a 2:1 AV-block with a constant conduction ratio (i.e. every-other P-wave is conducting across the entire strip), it’s impossible to differentiate a type I from a type II mechanism.